 The bindweed was already there of course for many years and it had even looked pretty on my small tunnel-frame last summer with its large white bells.

 So we can group these weeds as to how and where they can cause trouble, either in our garden, allotment or drives

 We have the:

-- Lawn-weeds: more about this specific group in another blog.
+Lawn-weeds: more about this specific group in another post here.

 The pretty blue forget-me-not flowers are attractive but it soon becomes a weed in damp shady gardens.
 It is pollinated by bees and bumblebees and a brownish-red dye was extracted from its roots.